 Mulmul is a soft and fine weave of cotton which is also known as muslin.
 It is almost around 100 years ago when Bengali weavers first weaved it.
 Mulmul cotton fabric was one of the prized imports from India to the lands of England and Scotland.
 It started appearing in the market there and then gradually the countries of the continent started manufacturing it.
 Muslin fabric got its name derived from Mosul a city in Iraq.

-Dhaka in Bangladesh, a part of India was the first place where Mulmul was originated.
+Dhaka in Bangladesh, a part of India was the first place where Mulmul originated.
 Under the Mughal rule, Dhaka became the capital of the worldwide muslin trade.
-During this time, when the trade of Mulmul was flourishing, the Britishersaggressively tried to repress it.
+During this time, when the trade of this fabric was flourishing, the Britishers aggressively tried to repress it.
 Since the industrial manufactured and the imported fabric could not compete for the supreme hand-woven counterpart in India, the Britishers decided to wind up the production and knowledge by cutting off the thumbs of the craftsmen.

-is also easy to take care of, you just need to use gentle detergent, wash it under cold water and don't leave it to dry for longer.
+is also easy to take care of, you just need to use gentle detergent, wash it under cold water, and don't leave it to dry for longer.